Hopes Die Last: 2009-11: Departure of Nick and Six Years Home

 After their tour in United States and some dates in Europe, Nick (former screaming vocalist) decided to leave the band.
 He posted on Hopes Die Last Myspace page the following message :

 "Ehy guys what’s up? this is Nick… after months thinking about it, I just realized I didn’t want to be the singer/screamer of Hopes Die Last anymore so here I am, to tell you I left the band.
 I still love the other guys in the band and we’re still friends like before.
 I’m leaving the band just because I’m not happy to play this kind of music anymore.
 I’m sorry.
 Keep on supporting Hopes Die Last.
 I’ll be back with a new project in some months so don’t forget about me - Nick".
 After being the screamer for some months for the post-hardcore band Helia, in 2011 he started producing electronic music under the name of "Razihel".

-In August 2009, the band released the first full-length album, called Six Years Home, the record contains ten songs.
-Six Years Home is also the first by the group to include Daniele Tofani, the current screaming vocalist of Hopes Die Last.
-One music video for Some Like it Cold was released in promotion of the album in November, the second video was Johnny's Light Sucks, released in October 2011.
-This album is usually considered more oriented on post-hardcore than the precedent.
+In August 2009, the band released the first full-length album, called Six Years Home.

 In 2010, the band was in a Tour for Italy and other European countries.
-The cover of the Katy Perry's song, Firework was released on March 3, 2011, on MySpace.
-The second Hopes Die Last's full album contains this song.
+The cover of the Katy Perry's song, Firework was released on March 3, 2011, on MySpace. and was featured on the band's second album.

 2011-12: Trust No One

-Calanca (vocals/guitar) and Tofani (bass/vocals) started an alternative rock side project called Everland, releasing its debut album Once Upon A Time in December 2011.

 Hopes Die Last are recording a new album coming out in 2012.
 In October, the band leaves for the UK tour with Attack Attack!, then proceed with further dates in Europe, East Europe and Russia.
 On November 14, 2011, exactly 3 months prior, Standby Records posted a song trailer for the upcoming single/video for a new song and revealed the album title.
 The singles Unleash Hell and Never Trust the Hazel Eyed were released in January 2012, followed in few months by the third single Keep Your Hands Off.
 The new album was finally announced with the name Trust No One and was released on February 14, 2012.